selfage/test_runner/README.md

 `npm install @selfage/test_runner`

 ## Overview
 Written in TypeScript and compiled to ES6 with inline source map & source.
 See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
-Provides a minimalist test runner, which runs one or more test sets containing one more test cases in Node environment.
+Provides a test runner that makes each test file itself an exectuable file which runs one or more test cases.

+## Test runner for Node environment

-## Simple test
+### Simple test

 ```TypeScript
 // math.ts